matteobaccan/owner/README.md

     String welcome = conf.welcomeString();
     File temp = conf.tempFile();

 ### DEBUGGING AID

-In your mapping interfaces you can optionally define two methods that may be convenient for the debugging:
+In your *mapping interfaces* you can optionally define one of the following methods that may be convenient for
+debugging:

     void list(PrintStream out);
     void list(PrintWriter out);

 Those two methods were available in Java [Properties][properties] to help the debugging process, so here we kept it.

-An example of how to define those two methods:
+You can use them to print the resolved properties (and eventual overrides that may occur when using the `LoadType.MERGE`):

     public interface SampleConfig extends Config {
         @Key("server.http.port")
         int httpPort();

         void list(PrintStream out);
-        void list(PrintWriter out);
     }

-You can use them to print the resolved properties (and eventual overrides that may occur with the `LoadType.MERGE` load policy explained before) to the console:

     ServerConfig cfg = ConfigFactory.create(ServerConfig.class);
     cfg.list(System.out);

-Those two methods are *not* specified into `Config` interface to leave to the programmer the liberty to have them or not.
+These two methods are *not* specified into `Config` interface, so you don't have them available in your *mapping interfaces* by default.
+This is done by purpose, to leave to the programmer the liberty to have this feature or not, keeping your mapping interface hiding its internal details.

-If you want to have those methods, or just one of them, in all your properties mapping interface you can define an adapter interface like the following:
+If you want to have those methods - or just one of them - in all of your *mapping interfaces* you can define an intermediate adapter interface like the following:

     public interface MyConfig extends Config {
         void list(PrintStream out);
         void list(PrintWriter out);
     }

-and have your interface extending from `MyConfig` instead of `Config`.
+then, you'll extend your mapping interfaces from `MyConfig` instead than using `Config` directly.

 JAVADOCS
 --------